RSE-Sheffield/GPUComputing/deeplearning/deeplearning.rst

 Joining the RSE queue
 ---------------------

 To use the DGX-1 you must join the computer science RSE group and submit jobs to the RSE queue.
-To joint this group please email Twin Karmakharm <mailto:t.karmakharm@sheffield.ac.uk>`_ or RSE enquiries <mailto:rse@shef.ac.uk>`_.
+To joint this group please email `Twin Karmakharm <mailto://t.karmakharm@sheffield.ac.uk>` or `RSE enquiries <mailto://rse@shef.ac.uk>`_.

 Logging on to the ShARC system